melroy89/xfcevdi/README.md

 ## Environment variables

-_Important:_ By default the newly created user is added to the `sudo` group, allowing to execute commands as root within the container.
-_Important:_ By default the user can install new software using `apt` (eg. `sudo apt install`), without providing it's password.
+_Important:_ By default the user can install new software using APT (eg. `sudo apt install`) and without providing it's password.
+You can set `ALLOW_APT` to `no` to disable the use of APT all together.

 You can either change the environment variables using `-e` flag during `docker run` _or_ by changing just the `environment` section in the `compose.yaml` file.

-Docker run example with `-e`, which disables APT and require password for `sudo apt`: `docker run --shm-size 2g -it -e ALLOW_APT=no -e ENTER_PASS=yes -p 2222:22 danger89/xfcevdi_x2go:latest`
+Docker run example with `-e` flag which disables APT for the default user: `docker run --shm-size 2g -it -e ALLOW_APT=no -p 2222:22 danger89/xfcevdi_x2go:latest`

 Available environment variables::